 Creating a permanent New Mail Desktop Alert

-Like the New Mail Alert but hate the fact that it only stay for up to 30 seconds?
-With a small modification you can make it stay up to 50 days!
+Do you like the New Mail Desktop Alert but hate the fact that it only stays for up to 30 seconds or only for the Inbox folder?
+With a small modification, you can make it stay up to 50 days or make it display for when mail is being delivered to another folder as well.

 Making the Outlook 2013 interface less white and bright